erez-o/docsforge/docs/autodocSettings-full-list.md

 !!! tip
     Some projects prefer `extractNonDocComments=false` which gives more control over which comments are extracted and which are not.
-    The down side is changing `//`to `///` for each and every comment, which is tedious for some maintainers.
+    The downside is changing `//`to `///` for each and every comment, which is tedious for some maintainers.

     We suggest extracting all comments (`extractNonDocComments=true`).
 It's not too greedy because only comments which are adjacent to objects will be extracted.
     Whenever a comment was wrongfully extracted, turning `//` to `////` or more slashes will force it not to be extracted.